-This SOP is limited in scope to those chemicals that meet OSHA's definition of an explosive.
-However, it is important to understand that explosions can occur with chemicals that are not classified by OSHA as explosives.
+This SOP is limited in scope to those chemicals that meet the GHS definition of an explosive.
+However, it is important to understand that explosions can occur with chemicals that are not considered GHS explosives.
 For example, an explosion can occur with large-scale polymerization of a monomer.
 The reaction of monomers forming polymers is exothermic.
 In a small-scale reaction, most of the heat is lost to the environment, thereby preventing an explosion.

-Sodium azide (NaN_3) is another example of chemical that can explode but which is not classified as explosive.
+Sodium azide (NaN3) is another example of chemical that can explode but which is not classified as a GHS explosive.
 Only in the presence of the proper initiator will it will violently decompose to nitrogen gas and sodium ions, which is why it was once used in vehicle air bags.

-An explosive reaction may occur when two chemicals are mixed, with one being an organic and the other a strong oxidizer, and neither being individually classified as explosive.
+An explosive reaction may occur when two chemicals are mixed, with one being an organic and the other a strong oxidizer, and neither being individually classified as a GHS explosive.
 For example, mixing of ammonium nitrate fertilizer (an oxidizer) and fuel oil (a combustible liquid) will cause an explosion.